Salvia viridis aka Wild Clary

 Wild Clary, Annual Clary, Bluebeard

-How to care for Wild Clary
+How difficult is it to take care of Wild Clary

 Wild Clary is a low-maintenance plant that requires minimal attention, making it an excellent choice for beginners.